jacktenor/Beeralator/README.md

 # Beeralator
 Calculate your evening beer requirements...

+For Beeralator.apk you should be able to load it as a project and build it in Android Studio.

 I used Ubuntu to build and for Linux I just used,

  g++ -static LinuxBeeralator.cpp -o beeralator